Stanislav-Povolotsky/jddlab/README.md

 # jddlab - Java decompilation & deobfuscation lab

-Docker image with all requied tools to decompile and deobfuscate JAVA and Android APK.
+Docker image with all required tools to decompile and deobfuscate JAVA and Android APK.

 To run it just install docker and run the latest version with the command:
 ```